aliahmed58/football-analysis/Readme.md

 - `ready: Boolean` - tells whether a task is completed or not
 - `successfull: Boolean` - tells whether the task completed successfully or failed
 - `value: Any` - Returns the list of public links annotated and 2d map video uploaded to firebase or False if task failed.
+- `status: 'FAILURE' or 'SUCCESS'` - Returns FAILURE if task is failed due to any error.

 # Setup